 Joint possession is one other theory under which a person can be found criminally liable.
 This occurs when the government charges two or more persons with possession of the same substance.

 An example of joint possession is when two or more people are in a car and drugs are found in the center console of the vehicle.
 Oftentimes, no one in the car will take ownership of the drugs.
 When this happens, everyone in the car can be charged with possession of the drugs.

 What Do I Do if I Am Guilty?

-Consulting with an attorney is the first and most important step if you are guilty of a drug crime.
+Consulting with a Washington DC drug crimes attorney is the first and most important step if you are guilty of a drug crime.
 There may be a defense available, even if you are admitting – not to the police, but to the attorney – that you are responsible for possessing the unlawful substance.
-It is important to note that you should never talk to the police without consulting an attorney or without an attorney present.
+It is important to note that you should never talk to the police without consulting a Washington DC drug crimes lawyer or without an attorney present.

 An Washington, D.C. drug crime defense attorney will make sure that all of your rights are protected and upheld through each stage of the criminal process.
 Even if you are guilty, do not admit that to the police.
 This can severely hinder your rights.

 Furthermore, an Washington, D.C. drug crimes attorney can help determine whether you would be eligible for a diversionary program, even if you are guilty.
 There are programs available for those guilty of drug crimes if certain criteria are met.

 What to Bring to a First Consultation with a Washington, D.C. drug crime Defense Attorney